mrchrisneal/DashPad/docs/web/index.md

 In addition to local Docker deployments, DashPad-Web is fully compatible with serverless platforms like Google Cloud Run.

 By setting the container to "request-based billing" and permitting it to scale down to zero instances, you are only billed when the dashboard is actively being viewed.
 Performance testing shows that with request-based billing and minimal resource allocation (0.1 vCPU, 128MB RAM), the container operates with exceptional efficiency: continuous monitoring of two servers at default intervals costs less than **$0.03 per day**, with projected monthly costs under **$1.00** and projected yearly costs under **$10.00**.
-This makes it an extremely cost-effective solution for a "publicly" accessible, secure monitoring dashboard.
+This makes DashPad an extremely cost-effective solution for a "publicly" accessible, secure monitoring dashboard.

 As a reminder, the DashPad-API container must still be deployed on monitored servers so the Web container has a data source.